ESE-Peasy/PosturePerfection/README.md

 ### Prerequisites

 > All requirements will be installed if you follow the [installation](#installation) instructions below.
+To set up the required hardware please follow the instructions found [here](https://ese-peasy.github.io/PosturePerfection/components.html#assembly).

 PosturePerfection uses the following tools and libraries: